zekroTJA/goup/docs/commands.md

 Usage: goup use [VERSION]

 Arguments:
-  [VERSION]  Specify a specific version or select the latest stable or unstable release [default: stable]
+  [VERSION]  Specify a specific version or select the latest stable or unstable release

 Options:
   -h, --help  Print help